 Kernel Data Recovery Blog

-Resolve the issue “Exchange 2010 not sending large attachments.”
+Resolve the issue “Exchange 2010 not sending large attachments”

 Read time 4 minutes

-Has it happened with you that while trying to send an email with a big attached file via Exchange 2010 and faced the error mentioning that “attachment size exceeds the allowable limit”?
-If yes, then you might have got some idea by now about the messaging limits in Exchange Server.
+Has it happened to you that while trying to send an email with a large file attached via Exchange 2010 and faced the error mentioning that “attachment size exceeds the allowable limit”?
+If yes, you might have got some idea by now about the messaging limits in Exchange Server.
+Due to these message limits, Exchange users face issues while sending or receiving large emails or emails with large attachments.

 We will discuss here the methods to change max email size in Exchange 2010.